practical-neuroimaging/practical-neuroimaging.github.com/on_convolution.rst

 Now let us go back to our convolution algorithm.
 Imagine that, instead of adding the shifted scaled HRF to the output vector, we store each shifted scaled HRF as a row in an array, that has one row for each index in the input vector.
-Then we can get exactly the same output vector as before by taking the sum across the columns of this array:
+Then we can get the same output vector as before by taking the sum across the columns of this array:

 .. plot::
     :context: